bscheidelman/Wordle-Proj/README.md

 # inpso:
-hi, this was a for-fun project that I started because I was bored on a train ride! while I garuntee most of the solutions are extremly inefficent, I had a lot of time making them.
+hi, this was a for-fun project that I started because I was bored on a train ride! while I guarantee most of the solutions are extremly inefficent, I had a lot of time making them.

 # notes:
 the sgb-words.txt is the word list used for this project.